-With Pike’s Peak as the backdrop (swoon), we’d visit my grandparents, aunts/uncles and about a billion cousins.
+I loved our vacation spot for one big reason: my grandparents lived there.
+When we’d visit my grandparents, we’d also get to spend time with all of the extended family – aunts, uncles and about a billion cousins.
 (It’s been joked that if you find yourself in Colorado Springs needing a ride, just stand at the corner and start hollering the family name.
 Some “Stegner” will be near to help.)

 When my husband and I were trying to decide where to put down our own roots, I wanted to recreate that Colorado Springs experience.
 So, we weighed the options: live in Illinois (my parents) or Minnesota (my in-laws and their extended family).

 In raising older kids, I’ve never been more grateful to live close to a set of grandparents.
 (And that the other set – my parents – visit often.)
 What a blessing both sets of grandparents are to us…an epic blessing.

 I’ve found in raising tweens and teens, we need the grandparents more than ever and here’s why:

 In raising tweens and teens, we need the grandparents more than ever and here's why... #momlife #grandparents Click To Tweet

 There’s a short list of people who truly love your kids as selflessly and wholeheartedly as you.
 The grandparents are on that list.
 With them, you can unleash all of your bragging about your kid and the grandparents actually want to hear your lack of humbleness!
 It’s lovely to share such love for tall, gangly humans with crackly voices and acne with someone else.
 (You complete us, grandparents.
 You.
 Complete.
 Us.)

 Our family loves being involved; it’s fun to watch our kids learn and flourish in activities.
 However, our schedule stretches my husband and I as thin as paper.
 So, it’s ah-maze-ing when the grandparents dive in and cart our kids around to soccer games and basketball tournaments.